-Each year the Vice-Chancellor and President’s Equity, Diversity and Inclusion Awards acknowledge and celebrates USC staff, students, and graduates who have made an outstanding and demonstrable contribution to equity, diversity and inclusion within the university and/or its broader community over a sustained period of time.
+Each year the Vice-Chancellor and President’s Equity, Diversity and Inclusion Awards acknowledge and celebrates UniSC staff, students, and graduates who have made an outstanding and demonstrable contribution to equity, diversity and inclusion within the university and/or its broader community over a sustained period of time.

 The Vice-Chancellor and President’s Equity, Diversity and Inclusion Committee assess all nominations for Inclusion Awards and Reconciliation Awards.
 Up to six awards may be made each year, although in exceptional circumstances the Committee may recommend additional awards be granted.